Jambulat Sarsenov

-Chairman of the Committee of the Pharmaceutical and Medical Industry and Health Care Services of the Presidium National Chamber of Entrepreneurs of the Republic of Kazakhstan “Atameken”.

-Honorary Consul of Hungary in the Republic of Kazakhstan, Co-Chair of the Kazakh-Hungarian Business Council.
+Honorary Consul of Hungary in the Republic of Kazakhstan, Co-chair of the Kazakh-Hungarian Business Council.

-President of the Kazakhstan Federation of Sports Medicine.

 Biography

 In 1978, he graduated from the secondary school №1 in Shymkent, South Kazakhstan region.
 In 1985, he graduated from the I.I.
 Mechnikov St.-Petersburg State Medical Academy with a degree in health care organization and management; completed extramural studies at the T. Ryskulov Kazakh Institute of Economics majoring in public administration; graduated from the Diplomatic Academy of the Eurasian National University in Astana specializing in international relations; and completed the Eni “Master in Petroleum Business” Program.

-Between 2004-2005 he was the General Director of “KazRosGaz” JSC; from June to December 2005 – Chief of Staff in NC KazMunayGas JSC; from December 2005 – General Director of the Union of Legal Entities "Kazakhstan Association of Oil, Gas and Energy Sector Organizations KAZENERGY.
+Between 2004-2005 he served as General Director of “KazRosGaz” JSC; from June to December 2005 – Chief of Staff in NC KazMunayGas JSC; from December 2005 – General Director of the Union of Legal Entities "Kazakhstan Association of Oil, Gas and Energy Sector Organizations KAZENERGY.
 From November 2012 to December 2021 — Vice Chairman of the Union of Legal Entities “Kazakhstan Association of Oil, Gas and Energy Sector Organizations KAZENERGY.

 In 2013-2014, he was Vice Chairman of the Energy Charter Conference.
 In 2015, he was appointed as Special Envoy of the Energy Charter Secretary General for a fixed term of two years, and in 2017 he was re-appointed to this post.

+Since December 2015, he has been serving as the Honorary Consul of Hungary in the Republic of Kazakhstan.

-In July 2017, he was elected Vice President for Marketing and Member of the Executive Committee of the World Petroleum Council (WPC).
+In July 2017, he was elected Vice President for Marketing and member of the Executive Committee of the World Petroleum Council (WPC).
 This decision was made within the framework of the 22nd World Petroleum Congress in Istanbul, the Republic of Turkey.
+In December 2021, he was re-elected to this position for a second term.

+In September 2023, at the WPC Energy Council meeting held in Calgary, Canada, he was elected Vice President for Diversity, Inclusion and Youth at WPC Energy.